ualibraries/ansible-config/README.md

 Mike Simpson is to blame for this.

 Some day, this will hopefully expand to control some non-trivial proportion of our inventory and service offerings; starting out small by managing the Open Arizona service hosts.
+Once this stabilizes, you should generally expect to find the master branch checked out into ansible1.library.arizona.edu:/etc/ansible.
+That instance of Ansible will probably wind up being mostly for checking the whole fleet for deviations from the official configuration, and reporting those differences to some mailing list or another, probably out of a cron job of some kind.

-Once this stabilizes, you would expect to find the master branch checked out into ansible1.library.arizona.edu:/etc/ansible; for now, I've got the "initial_pass" feature branch checked out on that host instead -- so I'm doing development in Eclipse et al. on my laptop in the feature branch, pushing it up to Github, then pulling it down to ansible1 to test.
+## Running local.

-Yes, non-local feature branches are usually a really bad idea. :)
+To run Ansible on your local development environment, you could do something like this (if you're on a Mac, and already have Homebrew installed) while at the root of your Github repository clone:

--mgs, 6/20/2018
+    % brew update

-## Putting a service under Ansible management.
+    % brew install pyenv

-### Establish DNS entries for service hosts.
+    % brew install pyenv-virtualenv

-fill out the spreadsheet in Box
+        [ add shim lines into shell startup files per output ]

-add A/PTR entries on plutarch
+    % pyenv install 2.7.15

-### Add service configuration to Ansible.
+    % pyenv virtualenv 2.7.15 ual-ansible-config

-pick a service tag
+    % pyenv local ual-ansible-config

-add hosts to inventory files under a group named by the service tag
+    % pip install ansible

-add a group subdirectory under group_vars, again using the service tag, with vars and vault files
+    % pip install pyvmomi

-add hosts subdirectories under host_vars, with vars and vault files
+That should get you running on a sandboxed Python with latest-version Ansible plus module dependencies installed.

-add a role subdirectory under roles, using the service tag, and stubbing out files, handlers, tasks, templates
+# TBD.

-create a "site_[service].yml" file
+More documentation.

-add an import to site.yml
+Remember, this is Mike's fault.